 In sexual arousal disorders, the usual types of sexual stimulation (such as kissing, dancing, watching an erotic video, and touching the genitals) do not cause arousal—mentally or emotionally (subjectively), physically, or both.

 In genital arousal disorder (a type of sexual arousal disorder), stimulation that does not involve the genitals (such as watching an erotic video) makes women feel aroused, but when the genitals are stimulated (including during intercourse), women are unaware of any physical responses or physical pleasure.
-As a result, sexual intercourse is unrewarding and possibly difficult and painful.
+As a result, genital stimulation and sexual intercourse are unrewarding and possibly difficult and painful.

-Sexual arousal disorders tend to have the same causes as low sexual desire disorder (see Sexual Dysfunction in Women: Causes).
-For example, depression, low self-esteem, anxiety, stress, other psychologic factors (see Sexual Dysfunction in Women: Psychologic Factors), drugs, and relationship problems commonly interfere with sexual arousal.
+Sexual arousal disorders tend to have the same causes as low sexual desire disorder (see see Causes).
+For example, depression, low self-esteem, anxiety, stress, other psychologic factors (see see Psychologic factors), drugs (such as selective serotonin reuptake inhibitors, which are a type of antidepressant), and relationship problems commonly interfere with sexual arousal.
 Inadequate sexual stimulation or the wrong setting for sexual activity can also contribute.

-Genital arousal disorder may result from a low level of estrogen or testosterone as occurs during or after menopause, from infection of the vagina (vaginitis) or the bladder (cystitis), or from skin changes in the vulva.
-This disorder may develop when certain chronic disorders, such as diabetes and multiple sclerosis, damage nerves.
+Genital arousal disorder may also develop when certain chronic disorders, such as diabetes and multiple sclerosis, damage nerves.
 The nerve damage leads to decreased sensation in the genital area.

 Diagnosis is based on the woman's history and description of the problem.
-A pelvic examination is also done.
+If genital stimulation does not cause arousal, a pelvic examination is also done.

 Some general measures (see see Treatment) can be particularly helpful.
 They include the following: